-- The pre-"Gambit Galaxy" bonus round often included hidden spaces on the board that gave the players a chance to win extra money in different ways, as long as they didn't bust.
+- The Gambit Board often included hidden spaces that gave the players a chance to win extra money in different ways, as long as they didn't bust.
 For a period in Summer 1975, the show instituted a special rule where any couple who hit a two-card 21 at any time won $10,000.

-- Also applied to Catch 21, minus the progressive jackpot.
+- Also applied to Catch 21, minus the Progressive Jackpot.
 However, from Season 2 onward there was a bonus prize awarded to the first player (if any) to make a 21 in the main game.

 - Round 3 of Catch 21.
 The first two rounds were played with Scoring Points, at 100 per question and 500 for winning the hand.
 The third round wiped the scores of the last two players, and the winner of that hand (no Scoring Points here) won the game.
 A player could get totally curb-stomped in the first two rounds, but as long as their other opponent got curb-stomped worse (100 points vs. no points at all, for example), the guy who barely survived to Round 3 could win with one correct answer at just the right time.

 - You didn't even need a correct answer as long as you could pull a 21 off your opponent's freeze.
 You read that right: once one player froze, the other player was dealt cards with no more questions asked until they won or busted.
-This only applied to Catch 21, though — in Gambit, you had to continue answering questions to keep getting cards; one wrong answer lost the round.
+This only applied to Catch 21, though in Gambit, you had to continue answering questions to keep getting cards; one wrong answer lost the round.

 - Game Show Host: Wink Martindale on the CBS and NBC runs, Alfonso Ribeiro for the GSN era.
 Bob Eubanks hosted the 1990 ABC pilot, and Ron Pearson emceed the Casino attempt.

 - Lovely Assistant: Elaine Stewart (Mrs. Merrill Heatter) on the CBS run, Beverly Malden and later Lee Menning on the NBC run, Mikki Padilla on Catch 21.
 Susie Fawcett held the role in the 1990 pilot, and it was Tanya Memme for Casino.

 - Studio Audience

-- Failure Is the Only Option: During an episode of the GSN era, one contestant was caught between a rock and a hard place in Round 2 — Player 3 froze with a 20, making 21 the winning score.
+- Failure Is the Only Option: During an episode of the GSN era, one contestant was caught between a rock and a hard place in Round 2 Player 3 froze with a 20, making 21 the winning score.
 The middle player had 19 and the first player had 16.
-The middle player drew a 5 and had two choices — bust himself, eliminating himself from the round and holding out a hope that Player 1 busted as well, or give the 5 to Player 1 so his 16 becomes 21.
+The middle player drew a 5 and had two choices bust himself, eliminating himself from the round and holding out a hope that Player 1 busted as well, or give the 5 to Player 1 so his 16 becomes 21.
 Player 2 busted himself and Player 1 wound up getting a 5 anyway, getting 21 and eliminating Player 2 from the game.
 Poor guy had no chance.

-- Large Ham: Alfonso Ribeiro.
+- Large Ham: Alfonso Ribeiro was ridiculously hammy.

-- Long Runner: The GSN era ran four seasons, a rarity for them — most of their games tend to stop at two seasons.
+- Long Runner: The GSN era ran four seasons, a rarity for them most of their games tend to stop at two seasons.

 - Product Placement: The power chips on Catch 21 were sometimes sponsored early on by Burger King.
 Often, the contestants said (and were likely instructed to say) that they would "have it their way" when using them.

-- Title Drop: You didn't hit 21 on Catch 21, you "catch 21 exactly".
+- Title Drop: You don't hit 21 on Catch 21, you "catch 21 exactly".